 When signing the down payment contract, make sure you receive a document from the guarantor which confirms that your stage payments are guaranteed.
 The document must bear your name on it.

 At the signing of the contract, you will usually be required to put down the first payment.

 The final payment is done when the property is completed and the deeds are signed.

 On completion, the development should be granted a Licence of First Occupation (or ‘Licencia de Primera Ocupación’ ).
 This licence is issued by a town hall and is a legal confirmation that a newly-built property fully complies with all planning and building regulations, and is ready to be used as a dwelling.

 If you buy an older property in Spain planning to renovate it if you generally want to improve on a home you’ve already bought, you need to apply for permission from your local council.

 You will find that you need permission for even the most insignificant building work.

 Ask your fellow expats for recommendations for architects and builders.
 An architect can make the whole process of applying for permission much simpler for you by doing it on your behalf.
 Or you can use a gestor to help you with paperwork.

-When you get a quote, make sure you find out whether VAT is included and bear in mind that it is normal to have to pay about 50% up front before building work commences.
+When you get a quote, make sure you find out whether VAT is included and bear in mind that it is normal to have to pay about 50 percent upfront before building work commences.